a-wozniakowski/scikit-physlearn/README.md

 [new formulation of gradient boosting](https://iopscience.iop.org/article/10.1088/2632-2153/ac1ee9), which is known as base boosting.
 The implementation:

-* Enables gradient boosting to iprove upon prior regression predictions.
+* Enables gradient boosting to improve upon prior regression predictions.
-* Is especially suited for the low data regime.
+* Also, it is especially suited for the low data regime.

 The machine learning library was started by Alex Wozniakowski during his graduate studies at Nanyang Technological University.